 So a slow moving paramotor with a blue wing could be almost invisible to other pilots.
 Put that paramotor on a collision course with another aircraft and it becomes a stationary target in the windscreen doing nothing bar getting bigger.
 The pilot may not see it until it’s far to close to make any evasive manoeuvres.

 Anything that can catch the attention of the other pilot in a deadly situation like this has to be a great investment.
 That’s why manufacturers are now making dedicated paramotor strobes that are super bright and attention grabbing.

-There's two on the market that I've actually owned and we'll be looking at both of these in this post.
-There may be others out there but these two are definitely the most tried and tested strobes available.
-So first let's look at the most popular of the two, the Polish made Skyflar.
+There’s three on the market that I’ve actually owned and we’ll be looking at these in this post.
+There may be others out there but these three are definitely the most tried and tested strobes available.

 Syflar 12V LED paramotor strobe light

-I bought my Skyflar strobe in 2016 after a microlight pilot told me he didn't even see me as he approached me head on.
+I bought my Skyflar strobe after a microlight pilot told me he didn’t even see me as he approached me head on.
 You can read all about this in the linked post at the top.
-I got on the Flyer forum and discovered that this was a common occurrence; pilots of fast moving aircraft just don't see us until the last minute.
-After the incident I couldn't relax and was a little nervous at the thought of it happening to me again.
+I got on the Flyer forum and discovered that this was a common occurrence.
+Pilots of fast moving aircraft just don’t see us until the last second.
+After the incident I couldn’t relax, and was a little nervous at the thought of it happening to me again.

 The supplied bracket that fixes the strobe to the cage is designed to clamp tightly onto tubular frames.
 If your paramotor has an aerofoil shaped frame you’ll need to make your own bracket as I did below.
 I simply used a piece of mild steel, curved it to fit the frame, and bent it so that the strobe sat horizontally.
 I drilled the heads of the cap screws and ran wire through them so that they wouldn’t fall out if they came loose.